paresh-bhagat/Multimodal-Search-Engine/README.md

 webbrowser
 ```

-For downloading images, chromedriver.exe is required to crawl through the images from google search and download the images.
+For downloading images or web-scrapping images, chromedriver.exe is required to crawl through the images from google search and download the images.

 ## Algorithms